valory-xyz/celo-trader/README.md

 ## Extend the agent (advanced)

+To extend agents, it is useful to first understand their [architecture](https://docs.autonolas.network/open-autonomy/get_started/what_is_an_agent_service/#architecture) and the [development process](https://docs.autonolas.network/open-autonomy/guides/overview_of_the_development_process/).

-Think about a useful addition or modification.
+After you feel comfortable with running agents and their architecture, think about a useful addition or modification for the Celo Trader.
 For example: modify the agent and the mech tool to perform swaps.
+The high level steps would be:

 1. Using the [prepare_tx](https://github.com/valory-xyz/mech/blob/main/packages/valory/customs/prepare_tx/prepare_tx.py) mech tool as template, create a new mech tool that prepares a swap transaction given a pair of tokens and the amount to swap.